Behind on Your Child’s Early Vaccines? Catch Up Now

 Well-child checkups are also very important, especially up to age 5.
 Your doctor’s office should have a routine schedule to follow, typically every few months for babies and young toddlers and then once a year for older children.

-The first year, especially, is a time of rapid growth and development, so a doctor’s oversight is invaluable.
+The first year, in particular, is a time of rapid growth and development, so a doctor’s oversight is invaluable.
 “Your doctor can answer your questions about your baby’s progress, and often they can tell early if an infant needs any additional support,” Dr. Jordan says.

 Doctors Can Help Identify Mental Health Issues in Adolescents